Shea’s Top 100 Video Games of All Time

 27. Call of Duty 4: Modern Warfare (2007)

-There isn’t a ton of Call of Duty love on this list (and Modern Warfare 2’s is at least partially ironic), but the original Modern Warfare more than earns its spot in the top 30.
+There isn’t a ton of Call of Duty love on this list (and Modern Warfare 2’s is at least partially sarcastic), but the original Modern Warfare more than earns its spot high on this list.
 CoD 4 completely redefined the competitive multiplayer shooter, and nothing would ever be the same.
-It’s a testament to its legacy that you can still find a match on the PC, though it might be overridden by hackers.
+It’s a testament to its legacy that you can still find a match on PC, though it might be (ok definitely will be) overrun by hackers.

 Wow, talk about an unexpected delight.
-Gone Home seems like a simple walking simulator, but it subverts your expectations at every turn.
-I thought for sure this would turn out to be some kind of horror game, and the developers sure have fun with that assumption.
-This is one of the few games my wife has watched me play through in its entirety, and she’s still glad that she did.
+Gone Home seems like a simple walking simulator at first glance, but it subverts your expectations at every turn.
+I thought for sure this would turn out to be some kind of horror game, and the developers find more than a few places to have fun with that assumption.
+My wife watched me place through this game and then wanted to play it herself, which speaks to the simplicity of the mechanics and impact of the story.

 3 thoughts on “Shea’s Top 100 Video Games of All Time